openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 How the End-User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.

-This flow uses the OAuth 2.0 Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, which is defined in (#credential_offer_parameters).
+This flow uses the OAuth 2.0 Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, which is defined in (#credential-offer-parameters).

 The following diagram is based on the Credential Issuer-initiated flow, as described in the use case in (#use-case-2).
 Please note that it does not illustrate all the optional features outlined in this specification.